AdobeDocs/workfront.en/help/workfront-basics/mobile-apps/using-the-workfront-mobile-app/my-work-section-mobile.md

 >[!NOTE]
 >
->My Work in the mobile app is separate from My Work on the desktop version of `Adobe Workfront`.
+>My Work in the mobile app is separate from My Work on the desktop version of Adobe Workfront.

 ![](assets/home-myworksection-338x379.png)